renwill/tdd/README.md

 ### 3. Run scripts introduction (in *package.json*)
+- `npm start`: Run application (one-off)
-- `npm start`: Monitor file changes for automatic server restart
+- `npm run auto`: Monitor file changes and restart automatic server
-- `npm test`: Monitor file changes for automatic testing all files, and generate coverage report (Do not lock the report files)
+- `npm test`: Monitor file changes for automatic testing all files, and generate coverage report to ./Coverage (Do not lock the report files)
     Coverage report will be generated to ./coverage/lcov-report/index.html.
 You may open it with any browser.

 ### 4. Configure run scripts in WebStorm